School of Education & Human Services

 This 36 credit program is unique in that it provides an educational foundation for a professional to transition into the teaching career.
 Graduate students take traditional 15-week courses that meet one night a week from 6-9:30 p.m.
 Classes primarily meet at the Mount's Frederick campus.

-M.A.T. programs include certifations in one of the follwing areas:
+M.A.T. programs include certifications in one of the following areas:

 Elementary Education (grades 1-6)

 Secondary Education (grades 7-12)

 Students are responsible for ensuring that all of the following graduation requirements have been satisfied: